-For two years now, participants from across the Gulf Islands and adjacent communities came together to learn how to process native black-tail deer from Penelakut knowledge-holders, including Karen Charlie, Richard Charlie, Stephen Sylvester, Ramsey Sylvester, Janzen Edwards, and Nicole Edwards.
+For three years now, participants from across the Gulf Islands and adjacent communities came together to learn how to process native black-tail deer from Penelakut knowledge-holders, including Karen Charlie, Richard Charlie, Stephen Sylvester, Ramsey Sylvester, Janzen Edwards, and Nicole Edwards.

 The deer are taken the day before at the Galiano Conservancy’s Millard Learning Centre, which, like much of the Southern Gulf Islands, has deer in historically unprecedented high densities.
 Workshop participants are led through skinning, de-boning, butchering, grinding, canning, and making sausages from the meat.
 Participants get to take home some meat for the freezer.